 The support page for Stamps contains the latest user guide, sample import CSV to try and my New Zealand stamp collection, advisory notes, release integrity and uninstall instructions.

 Links to archives of older user guides and an app change log can be found at the bottom of the page.

 The following resources are available for the current version 1.15 of Stamps;

-- Sample CSV file for importing (Zip file containing a sample CSV file)
+- Sample CSV file for importing (Zip CSV file)

-- New Zealand Stamps 1988 (Zip file containing NZ Stamps sample document)
+- New Zealand Stamps 1988 (Zip Stamps document)

 You may need to unzip the sample CSV file or New Zealand Stamps document before importing or opening respectively.